 Common Name: Taka-No-Tsume

-Eleutherococcus innovans is a Deciduous Tree up to 6.00 metres tall.
+Eleutherococcus innovans is a deciduous tree that can grow up to 6.00 metres tall.

 It has edible uses.